promiselxg/appwrite-hashnode-may-hackathon/README.md

   - Databases
 - Netlify

-  - Netlify is a remote-first cloud computing company that offers a development platform that includes build, deploy, and serverless backend services for web applications and dynamic websites.
+  - Netlify is a remote-first cloud computing company that offers a development platform that includes building, deploy, and serverless backend services for web applications and dynamic websites.

 - Termii
   - Termii helps businesses use messaging channels to verify and authenticate customer transactions.